surveyjs/survey-library/docs/LibraryOverview.md

-{type=article}

 # SurveyJS Library Overview

 This paper is for developers, who want to get a deep understanding how SurveyJS Library works, understand its concepts and main functionality.

-If you want to use SurveyJS library on your website just couple times, then we recommend you go to the SurveyJS [Builder page](/Survey/Builder/), create a survey using our visual builder and then go to "Embed Survey" to insert the code into your web page.
+If you want to use SurveyJS library on your website just couple times, then we recommend you go to the SurveyJS [Builder page](https://surveyjs.io/Survey/Builder/), create a survey using our visual builder and then go to "Embed Survey" to insert the code into your web page.
-More information about integrating survey into your web page, you may find in the [Add Survey into your Web Page article](/Documentation/Library/?id=Add-Survey-into-your-Web-Page).
+More information about integrating survey into your web page, you may find in the [Add Survey into your Web Page article](https://surveyjs.io/Documentation/Library/?id=Add-Survey-into-your-Web-Page).

 If you want to get the most from our library, then we hope that the following article helps you.